-Objectives Minimise airborne contaminants, mainly from inside sources to promote a

-healthy indoor environment.
+Objectives Minimise airborne contaminants, mainly from inside sources to promote a healthy indoor environment.
 Applicability Generally applicable to all building developments.

-Baseline -

-Standard

-Requirements 4-3(a) 1 credit can be scored for the use of low volatile organic compounds

-(VOC) paints certified under local/international certification body for at

-least 90% of the internal wall areas.

-4.2(h) 1 aradit can be accred for the use of appironmentally friendly adhenives

-4-3(b) 1 credit can be scored for the use of environmentally friendly adhesives certified by approved local/ international certification body for at least

-90% of the applicable building works or areas.

-30 % of the applicable building works of areas.

-Documentary For 4-3(a)

-Evidences Extracts of the tender specification showing the requirement to use low

-VOC paints that are certified by approved local/ international

-certification body or equivalent.
+Baseline Standard - Requirements 4-3(a) 1 credit can be scored for the use of low volatile organic compounds (VOC) paints and coating certified under local/international certification body for at least 90% of the internal wall areas.
+4-3(b) 1 credit can be scored for the Use of Low VOC material for the adhesives and sealant certified under local/international certification body for composite wood products. .
+Use only zero-/low-VOC paints.
+All paints used in the interior of the building must be certified as containing zero VOC or less than the limits specified in Table 4 below.
+Paint applications VOC limits (g at VOC per litre) Interior Coatings Flat Non Flat < 50 <150 Exterior Coatings Flat Non Flat < 200 <100 Anti Corrosive Gloss/ semi gloss/flat <250 Documentary Evidences VOC paints that are centre body or equivalent.
 Product catalogue.

-Product certificate with validity expiry.

-For 4-3(b)

-Extracts of the tender specification showing the requirement to use

-adhesive with low emission formaldehyde and are certified by approved

-local/ international certification body.

-Product catalogue.

-Product certificate with validity expiry.

-References -
+Product certificate with For 4-3(b) Extracts of the tended adhesive with low emillocal/international certificate.
+Product catalogue. r specification showing the ssion formaldehyde and are ification body. ernational certification ernational certification References Product certificate with - i valiuity expliy.